Rishav0907/GCP/README.md

 c) It handles sharding and replication.

 c) Offers transaction that affects multiple database rows and can perform SQL like queries.

+## Container,Kubernetes and Kubernetes engine

+a) Compute Engine is Iaas service of GCP and App engine is Paas service of GCP.

+b) Kubernetes engine is like both Iaas and Paas.

+c) Iaas let us share infrastructure by virtualizing a hardware.
+Each vm has a instance of OS of our choice and we can run application on it.

+d) VM are highly configurable , so we can configure as our choice and install web servers.

+e) Auto Scaling is done

+f) Kubernetes makes it easy to arrange many containers on hosts, updating new versions.

+## Intro to Kubernetes and GKE

+a) Kubernetes provides an API  called kubectl whch allows authorized users to control its utilities.

+b) Kubernetes allows to deploy containers on a set of node called clusters.

+c) A cluster is a set of master components that control the system as a whole and a set of nodes that run containers.

+d) A cluster can be created with the command " gcloud container cluster create k1 "

+e) Kubernetes deploy a container inside a pod.

+f) Any containers in the same pod will share the same resources and local network.
+Containers can easily communicate with other containers in the same pod as though they were on the same machine

+g)Although pods are the basic unit of computation in Kubernetes, they are not typically directly launched on a cluster.
+Instead, pods are usually managed by one more layer of abstraction: the deployment.

+## Intro to App Engine

+a) Kubernetes and Compute Engine provides Infrastructure as a service.

+b) App engine uses Platform as a service.

+c)The app engine manages the hardware and network configurations required to run tour code.

+d) App engine provide us services like nosql db,load balancing,health checks,auth.

+e) Auto scaling is provides.

+## App Engine Standard Environment

+a) Two environments of app engine - Standard and Flexible.

+b) Standard is simpler,offers simple deployment exp.

+C) Standard one provides free daily usage quota.

+d) In standard ,low utilization application might be able to run at no charge.

+e) App engine standard environment provides runtime for java,python,php,go etc.

+f) Standard environment sandboxes our application

+## App Engine Flexible Environment

+a) In Flexible environment , app engines allows us to specify the container in which app engine runs.

+c)  Our application runs inside docker containers inside google compute engine vm.

+d) We can choose the geographical region.

+## App Engine Standard Environment VS Flexible Environment

+                                Standard Environment            Flexible Environment

+  Instance Startup               Milliseconds                     Minutes

+  SSH                            No                               Yes

+  Write to local disk            No                               Yes

+  Support for 3rd party          No                               Yes binaries

+  Network Access                 Vis app engine service           Yes

+## Kubernetes VS App Engine

+                            Kubernetes                App engine flexible           App engine standard

+   Language Support          Any                        Any                           Java,Python,php,Go

+   Service Models            Hybrid                     Paas                          Paas

+   Primary Use case          Container based            Web and mobile app            Web and mobile app based.                workloads                  based,container workloads